s-k-y-h-i-g-h/Prototype/Syndromes/Schizophrenia.md

 - [The effects of Mindfulness Meditation on hallucination and delusion in severe schizophrenia patients with more than 20 years’ medical history](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6436583/)
 > PANSS positive symptoms and negative symptoms both decreased following intervention
 > quality of life index in SF‐36 and mindfulness score in FFMQ improved significantly following intervention
+> our results demonstrated the promising potential of mindfulness meditation on the management of severe chronic schizophrenia patients
 - [Mindfulness in schizophrenia: Associations with self-reported motivation, emotion regulation, dysfunctional attitudes, and negative symptoms](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4591204/)

 # Risk Factors